If you have ever installed an underground pipe or other utility, you likely had to work with tracer wire.

-Used most commonly in the utilities industries (water, gas, sewer, fiber optics, etc), tracer wire can also be used in directional drilling applications, as well as irrigation systems and golf course sprinkler systems (Little Known Fact: Kris Tech Wire got it’s start by selling tracer wire to the golf course developers!).
+Commonly used in the utility industries, including for water, gas, and sewer pipes, and fiber optic cables, tracer wire can also be found in directional drilling applications, as well as irrigation systems and golf course sprinkler systems.
+Did you know Kris-Tech Wire started by selling tracer wire to golf course developers!